unleashed/enum_args/README.md

 ### Namespace pollution

 A common issue with this sort of gems is namespace pollution.
-EnumArgs is wise enough to pollute your namespace with the bare minimum needed.
+EnumArgs works hard to use just the bare minimum needed methods.

-All of this is done by adding, apart from the Enumerable instance methods, an `each` method, and _one_ single accessor (instance) method to your class and _one_ single instance variable with configurable name (default is `enum_args`).
-You can specify what that name should be adding the `with_enum_args_as: :name` option to `enum_args_for`.
+EnumArgs adds all the Enumerable instance methods and a corresponding `each` method, which is what we need for a collection, and other than that, just _one_ single accessor (instance) method to your class and _one_ single instance variable with configurable name (default is `enum_args`).
+You can specify what that name should look like by specifying the `with_enum_args_as: :method_name` option to `enum_args_for`.

 A few _class_ methods are added as well to hold default values for your enumerator, all of them prefixed with `enum_args_`.